ch007m/containers/README.md

 ```

 Nevertheless, if we use this image to perform a `mvn prepare:release` responsible to push `git tags` to a git repository,
-then we will get the following error.
+then we will get the following `No user exists for uid 1000` error.
 ```shell script
 + git config core.sshCommand 'ssh -i ~/.ssh/id_rsa -vT'
 + git config user.name ****